dgroomes/electron-playground/realistic/README.md

 * [ ] Custom icon (`.ico`).
 How do you create one?
 SVG?
 * [ ] How does logging work from the main process?
 Where does it go?
 Well, maybe this would "just work" if I was using the DMG maker instead of the ZIP maker.
 So just wait for that to work again.
+* [x] DONE (weird the problem went away; even when I blow away node_modules which is what was giving me falso negative last time) Try to add back the DMG maker using a workaround.

 ## Finished Wish List Items